-DigiTest opens and lists the supported cards it finds in your system, showing their corresponding slot locations.
+DigiTest opens and lists the supported cards it finds in your system.

 - 3 Open your computer case or expansion chassis so you can see the top edge of the cards installed in your system. - 4 In the DigiTest window, select the ID check box next to a card name.
 The green LED near the top edge of the corresponding card flashes.